 As I was sitting at home, doing virtually nothing, I had a lot of time rethinking how I traveled and how it was a habit and almost consumer product.

-Then, after moving to Brussels in July 2020, I dove into train-travel.
-As it’s the center of Belgium, every city is within an hour’s reach of the city.
+Then, after moving to Brussels in July 2020, I dove into train travel.
+As it’s the center of Belgium, every city is within an hour’s reach.
 But why stay in Belgium, of course?
-How far do these trains reach?
+How far do these trains go?

 The only real issue was the price.
 Train travel is expensive.
 Sometimes even 10 times as expensive as buying an airplane ticket there.

 Yet, that did not deter me.
 I was already starting to grow sick of airplane travel.
 Corona was just the extra nudge for me.

 Seeing all these people packed in an airplane was just not ‘my vibe’ anymore.

 Sitting at an airport for one to two hours in advance, waiting, then sitting in a tube soaring through the air and making massive amounts of emission.

 But it’s not just the waiting, the crowds, and the obvious impact on the environment.